 The material is presented in very small steps, approximately 10-fold more steps than conventional materials.
 At each step, straight-forward images are presented, so that the learners 'get the image', as well as few-choice questions, to provide an immediate opportunity to use the learned information.
-To prevent a one-way flow of information, the learners are encouraged to share their questions, comments and suggestions.
-'Active learning' is very much possible with this material, not only by answering questions, but the learners explaining the image to others.
-The rate of success is very high as the portion that the learners do originally is not very much.
-With this system, not only knowledge, but also confidence and motivation for further studying is shown to increase.
 This system was developed by the previous NIPS visiting professor, Dr. Masato Shibuya (a professor of Junior College of Kagawa Nutrition University).